CoderDennis/decorum/notes.md

 - [ ] Hanlde getting to the end of prng history. `next/1` can return an `:error` tuple and that needs to bubble up.
 Or change it to `next!/1` and raise a history empty exception?

+- [ ] When validating a shrunken history need to distinguish between running out of numbers and no longer failing the test.
+Should be easy to write a test for this.
+What is the process of rerunning the test and trying further shrinking?
+It actually seems similar to genetic algorithms.
+For a given test, this shouldn’t need to be parallelized.

+- [ ] Remove `prng` parameter from `check_all` because we need a new one for each test run.
+Or make it optional.

+- [ ] Catch errors raised by `body_fn` so we can capture PRNG history and enter shrinking cycle.
+Also raise our own exception type that has good debug output.

-- [ ] Get end to end working with single integer shrinking and then stream of integers.
-Use these to test prng history shrinking.
+- [ ] Get end to end with shrinking working with single integer generator.

+- [ ] Add `list_of` with shrinking on a list of integers.
+Use "list is sorted" as the property which should shrink to `[1,0]`.

 - [ ] Add support for generating integers larger than 32-bit max.
 Since PRNG.Random only uses 32-bit integers internally, this requires consuming more than one of them.